-The mission of the CLS Law School Fellows program is to encourage and train law students to seek and study biblical truth as it relates to legal institutions and the study and practice of law.
+The CLS Law School Fellows program is designed to encourage and train law students to seek and study biblical truth as it relates to legal institutions and the study and practice of law.

-The CLS Law School Fellows program is designed for students who are entering their second or third year of law school.
+The CLS Law School Fellows program is designed for students who are currently in their first or second year of law school.

 Beginning with the understanding that the law is not simply a human artifact and that law practice is about more than just social engineering, the Fellows program provides training, scholarly interaction, and fellowship.
 In the context of Christian scholarly community, students and faculty will explore the implications of the fact that God is the source of order and justice and that moral formation is necessary to professional formation.

 Fellows will engage with world-class professors and successful practitioners across a broad range of topics:

 • The Life of Integrity as the Foundation for Moral Formation and Professional Identity

 • The Doctrine of Vocation in the Context of Law Practice and Study

 • Loving Our Neighbors in Ordinary Practice

 • Mentoring and Fellowship